core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 When running KUDOS, each peer contributes by generating a nonce value N1 or N2, and providing it to the other peer.
 The size of the nonces N1 and N2 is application specific, and the use of 8 byte nonce values is RECOMMENDED.
 The nonces N1 and N2 MUST be random values, with the possible exception described later in {{key-material-handling}}.
 Note that a good amount of randomness is important for the nonce generation. {{RFC4086}} provides guidance on the generation of random values.

-Furthermore, X1 and X2 are the value of the 'x' byte specified in the OSCORE Option of the first and second KUDOS message, respectively.
-The X1 and X2 values are calculated by the sender peer based on: the length of nonce N1 and N2, specified in the 'nonce' field of the OSCORE Option of the first and second KUDOS message, respectively; as well as on the specific settings the peer wishes to run KUDOS with.
+Furthermore, X1 and X2 are the value of the 'x' byte specified in the OSCORE Option of a KUDOS message X1 and N1 are the 'x' byte and nonce created by a peer, and X2 and N2 are the 'x' byte and nonce received from the other peer.
+The X1 and X2 values are calculated by the sender peer based on: the length of nonce N1 and N2, specified in the 'nonce' field of the OSCORE Option of a KUDOS message, respectively; as well as on the specific settings the peer wishes to run KUDOS with.
 Note that a peer may not change the value of the 'x' byte during a KUDOS execution without restrictions.
 Specifically, during the same KUDOS execution, all the KUDOS messages sent by a peer must have the same value in the bit 'b' for preserving ongoing observations.

 N1, N2, X1, and X2 are used by the peers to build the 'input1' and 'input2' values provided to the updateCtx() function, in order to derive a new OSCORE Security Context.
 As for any new OSCORE Security Context, the Sender Sequence Number and the Replay Window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).
 Specifically, the input to updateCtx() is built as follows: